dheerajrathee/IADS-Summer-School-2021/README.md

 ## Prerequisites/knowledge:
-Basic working knowledge of python and Jupyter Notebook.
+Basic working knowledge of python prgramming language and Jupyter Notebook platform.

 ## Will I be using any particular software?
 Jupyter and Python